davidsbatista/ml-report-kit/README.md

 report.run(results_path="results")
 ```

-This will generate a complete report, containing the following:
+This will generate a classifier report, containing the following information:

-- A Classification Report with Precision, Recall, F1-Score, Support
+- A classification report with precision, recall and F1.
-- Precision and Recall curves as a function of the threshold for each class
+- A visualization of the precision and recall curves as a function of the threshold for each class.
-- A Confusion Matrix
+- A confusion matrix.
-- A `.csv` file with precision, recall, at different thresholds
+- A `.csv` file with precision, recall, at different thresholds.
-- A `.csv` file with predictions scores for each class for each sample
+- A `.csv` file with predictions scores for each class for each sample.

-All this information is saved in the `results` folder.
+All this information is saved in the `results` folder under different filenames, containing both
+images, `.csv` files, and a `.txt` file with the classification report.

 <p float="left">
   <img src="precision_recall_threshold.png" alt="Precision x Recall vs Threshold" style="width: 54%;"/>